-The key lies in the methodology you use to design and build your data center facilities.
+The key lies in the methodology you use to design and build your data centre facilities.
 All too often, companies base their plans on watts per square foot, cost to build per square foot, and tier level—criteria that may be misaligned with their overall business goals and risk profile.
 Poor planning leads to poor use of valuable capital and can increase operational expense.

 While there are numerous consultants in the field to help you find your way, assessing ideas and input can be overwhelming.
-Organizations with critical capacity requirements in the 1-3 megawatt range may fall into this risk category.
+Organisations with critical capacity requirements in the 1-3 megawatt range may fall into this risk category.
 The critical nature of mid-size users is no less important than mega users; however internal technical expertise to drive proper expansion plans may be limited.
 The result is information overload from multiple sources, leading to confusion and poor decision making.

-“Data center owners have so many problems right now.
+“Data centre owners have so many problems right now.
 Their assets are mission critical, but they are out of control.
 Power consumption is costing them a fortune.
 They can’t cool what they have got and cut the risk of a catastrophic outage.
 And if they make an investment, by the time it is built, it is already out of date” – Stanford Group

-If you are planning to build or expand a business-critical data center, your best approach is to focus on three basic TCO parameters: 1) capital expense, 2) operations and maintenance expense, and 3) energy costs.
-Leave any component out, and you will run the risk of creating a model that does not correctly align your organization’s risk profile and business expenditure profile.
+If you are planning to build or expand a business-critical data centre, your best approach is to focus on three basic TCO parameters: 1) capital expense, 2) operations and maintenance expense, and 3) energy costs.
+Leave any component out, and you will run the risk of creating a model that does not correctly align your organisation’s risk profile and business expenditure profile.
 If you are making a decision about whether to “buy” (use of collocation/hosting) or do an internal build, the risk of not taking this TCO approach is magnified significantly.

 (a) OpEx Operations & Maintenance + (b) Capex Cost to Build + (c) Energy Efficiency PUE & LEAD = (D) Successful Business Plan TCO & ROI

-“The global multi-tenant data center market has shown remarkable growth in the past 12 months.
+“The global multi-tenant data centre market has shown remarkable growth in the past 12 months.
 Demand is up 14% on a global basis, while supply is up only 6%, exacerbating an already lopsided supply-demand curve” – Tier 1 Research

 Mistake 2: Poor cost-to-build estimating